Facts about drugs and how young people in Oxfordshire can get support to help with drugs and substance abuse - their own or somebody else's

 The risks of illegal drugs, tobacco and alcohol, and how you can protect yourself and your friends

-In recent years, new drug-like substances have been created.
-These are sometimes known as ‘legal highs.'
+New drug-like substances are sometimes known as ‘legal highs.'
 But they are illegal and have serious health risks.
 People who buy and sell 'legal highs' are breaking the law.

 Every year fewer young people in the UK smoke, and more people are quitting.
 Find out how to get help if you, or someone you care for, is smoking.